CreLox/FluorescenceLifetime/README.md

 ## General workflow
 (Note: steps 1-3 are only needed to be done once per experiment.)

 1. Open MATLAB.
-In the Command Window, call the `calculateIRF` function and pick the .fcs file containing the IRF measurement in the pop-up UI.
+In the Command Window, call the `calculateIRF` function and pick the .fcs file containing the instrument response function (IRF) measurement data in the pop-up UI.
 The normalized IRF is then automatically saved into a .mat file with the same filename as the original .fcs input file.
 Load it to continue later steps.

 ```MATLAB
 >> calculateIRF('Early'); % For the green channel, specify the early pulse.